 Get Help From a Mental Health Professional

-It’s worth noting right off the top that if what you’re feeling becomes really overwhelming or dominates most of your day, it’s important to seek help.
-The longer the feelings persist, the more disruptive they may become.
+It’s worth noting right off the top that if what you feel becomes really overwhelming or dominates most of your day, it’s important to seek help.
+The longer your feelings persist, the more disruptive they may become.

 Though it may feel incredibly isolating, anxiety is actually quite common.
-Those who struggle with it to the point where it interferes with their quality of life get the best results by seeing a therapist.
+When you struggle with it to the point where it interferes with your quality of life , you can get the best results by seeing a therapist.

-If you’re a Northern California resident who’s interested in pursuing therapy or learning more about what the process entails, we’re here to help.
+If you’re a Northern California resident interested in therapy or want to learn more about what the process entails, we’re here to help.
 The Relationship Therapy Center provides counseling in both Roseville and Fair Oaks, and are here for you whenever you need us.

 Be Present

 Be Present Focus on one thing at a time.Most anxiety is rooted in thoughts about the future.
-Our minds go into overdrive whirring and ruminating over potential scenarios that could happen, and the body reacts as if it’s actually happening, releasing stress hormones such as cortisol.
+Our minds go into overdrive whirring and ruminating over potential scenarios that could happen.
+When the body reacts as if it’s actually happening, it releases stress hormones such as cortisol.

-This is where practicing mindfulness can really help.
-Mindfulness is rooted in the present moment, and a big part of mindfulness practice reinforces that you’re safe now—never mind the worries about what could happen.
+Instead practice mindfulness as it can really help.
+Mindfulness is rooted in the present moment, and a big part of mindfulness practice reinforces that you’re safe now.
+You never mind the worries about what could happen.

 We can’t control the future, and no matter how much we worry about a situation, worrying doesn’t change the outcome.

-We can let go of the desire to follow our thoughts, redirect our minds to a more peaceful place.
+• let go of the desire to follow our thoughts, and redirect our minds to a more peaceful place.

 Change the Environment